cyscomvit/cyscomvit.github.io/README.md

 https://github.com/orgs/cyscomvit/repositories

 ## About CYSCom VIT

 Started off with a few people having cyber safety in mind, the club now boasts a big gathering of members and associates alike.
 Join us on our mission to make the cyber space a safer place.
 We are mission driven individuals, where we aim to spread awareness about cybersecurity by blogs, open-source and events.

+## About The Project

+This repository containes our website https://cyscomvit.com/ and our past event https://cyscomvit.com/hackoverflow/ We also have two separate repositories, one for OWASP Forms https://github.com/cyscomvit/Owasp_forms and Recuirtment website https://github.com/cyscomvit/owasp-recruitments under HacktoberFest2022
+To view all our repositories click https://github.com/orgs/cyscomvit/repositories

 ## What is Hacktoberfest?
 * A month-long celebration from October 1st - 31st sponsored by Digital Ocean and GitHub to get people involved in Open Source.
 Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.